 Setting up Pipelines via GitHub Machine Users

-When using GitHub tokens, Gruntwork recommends setting up CI users specifically for Gruntwork Pipelines, separate from human users in your organization.
+For GitHub or GitLab users, when using tokens, Gruntwork recommends setting up CI users specifically for Gruntwork Pipelines, separate from human users in your organization.
 This separation ensures workflows are not disrupted if an employee leaves the company and allows for more precise permission management.
 Additionally, using CI users allow you to apply granular permissions that may normally be too restrictive for a normal employee to do their daily work.

 This guide will take approximately 30 minutes to complete.